Polls show a return of Democrats' 'Big Blue Wall'

 Polls show a return of Democrats'Jul.29.201802:12

 When President Donald Trump captured the White House in 2016, he won with an electoral map that showed a shift in long-standing voting patterns, hammering away at the Democrats’ “Big Blue Wall” of states in the upper Midwest.
-New state polls from Marist this week, however, suggest those older patterns may be reemerging in 2018 and they could have big impacts this November and beyond.
+New state polls from Marist this week, however, suggest those older patterns may be reemerging in favor of the Democrats this year and they could have big impacts this November and beyond.

 Trump won the presidency with victories in Wisconsin and Michigan, states no Republican presidential candidate had won in more than a quarter century.
 He also got within two points of winning Minnesota, a state that has not voted for a GOP presidential nominee since 1972.